 The fair value of the contingent consideration liabilities were categorized as Level 3 in the GAAP fair value hierarchy.
 The contingent consideration liabilities were valued using a probability-weighted discounted cash flow method.
 This analysis reflected the contractual terms of the purchase agreements and utilized assumptions with regard to future earnings, probabilities of achieving such future earnings and a discount rate.
 Significant increases with respect to assumptions as to future earnings and probabilities of achieving such future earnings would result in higher fair value measurement while an increase in the discount rate would result in a lower fair value measurement.
-During the year ended December 31, 2014, the Company changed its projections of the timing of future payments for the Park Royal contingent consideration liability, which was recorded in transaction-related expenses in the consolidated statements of income.
-During the year ended December 31, 2014, the Company paid \$5.0 million of the estimated \$7.0 million Park Royal contingent consideration liability as a result of the facility achieving certain earnings targets.
+During the year ended December 31, 2014, the Company changed its projections of the timing of future payments for the Park Royal contingent consideration liability.
+This change resulted in a \$0.5 million increase in the fair value of the consideration liability as a result of the facility achieving certain earnings targets.
 The Company may make an earn-out payment of up to \$6.0 million, contingent upon achievement by McCallum of certain operating performance targets for the one-year period ending October 31, 2015.
 During the year ended December 31, 2014, the Company changed its probability of achieving future earnings for the McCallum contingent consideration liability.
-This change resulted in a \$0.5 million decrease in the fair value of the contingent consideration liability, which was recorded in transaction-related expenses in the consolidated statements of income.
+This change resulted in a \$0.5 million decrease in the fair value of the consideration liability which was recorded to earning the stargets for the one-year period ending October 31, 2015.
+During the year ended December 31, 2014, the Company changed its probability of achieving future earnings for the McCallum contingent consideration liability.
+This change resulted in a \$0.5 million decrease in the fair value of the contingent consideration liability.
+This change resulted in a \$0.5 million decrease in the fair value of the contingent consideration liability.
+This change resulted in a \$0.5 million decrease in the fair value of the contingent consideration liability.
+This